HTTPArchive/almanac.httparchive.org/src/content/en/2021/cms.md

 Desktop device experience was slightly better, with 1C-Bitrix (used mostly in Russia) having the largest percentage of 56% sites passing CWVs.
 WordPress had the lowest ratio of passing sites, with only 26%.

-<p class="note>Duda deserves an honorable mention, with 47% sites passing in August and overall great progress since last year.
+<p class="note">Duda deserves an honorable mention, with 47% sites passing in August and overall great progress since last year.
 They were not included in this report due to broken data collection in July, related to a wrong detection in <a hreflang="en" href="https://github.com/AliasIO/wappalyzer/pull/4189">Wappalyzer</a>, incorrectly inflating their origins, and reducing their CWV percentage.</p>

 We can also evaluate the progress of these CMS platforms compared to last year's data, focusing on mobile views: